Riverbank & Canal Wildlife: A Beginner’s Guide to What Lives Along the Water’s Edge

 You don’t need specialist equipment or deep knowledge to enjoy these places.
 With a slow pace and a little attention, the water’s edge becomes a peaceful, wildlife rich world.

 This guide walks you through what makes riverbanks and canals special, the species you’re likely to see, and how to explore them gently.
+If you enjoy exploring waterside habitats, our Spotting Kingfishers in the UK guide introduces one of the most striking birds you may encounter along quiet riverbanks.

 Why riverbanks and canals are so rich in wildlife